guillaumearm/PathToTarkov/README.md

 Can move to Lab via:
 - Dorms vehicule extract

+Can move to Tarkov Streets via:
+- Dorms vehicule extract

 ### Woods
 Can move to Factory via:
 - Factory Gate

 Can move to Customs via:
 - Northern UN Roadblock
+- Bridge car extract

+Can move to Lab via:
+- Bridge car extract

+Can move to Tarkov Streets via:
 - Bridge car extract

 Can move to milirary reserve via: